 Turn Off The Main Valve

-Did you know that there are different places where you can shut off supply?
+Did you know that there are different places where you can shut off the supply?
 It depends on where you need to make the repairs.

 If the fixture that needs repair does not have its own or local shut-off valve, it is best to turn off your home’s main water supply valve.
 Note, shutting off the main valve will stop all other fixtures in your property from working.
 Major plumbing work usually requires shutting off the main valve.